jaecktec/esp32-idf-arduino-template/README.md

 - Version 1.0.2 of the [arduino component](https://github.com/espressif/arduino-esp32)
 - Version release/3.2 of the [esp-idf](https://github.com/espressif/esp-idf)

+You need to have the [https://docs.espressif.com/projects/esp-idf/en/stable/get-started/](Toolchain) installed.
+More specific, you need to have the compiler in your path.

 Make sure when moving to this directory to source the .bashrc file

 have fun using it!